Bret McGowen: software engineer and architect

 Prior to Google, I worked in the cloud industry at Rackspace as a software engineer.
 Before that, I led engineering teams at an e-commerce company, non-profits and tried my hand at creating two startups.
 I'm often on the running trail, volleyball court or kickball field.

 I've given a few talks at various conferences.
-From those talks, I have some of the slide decks on Google Cloud (and more) or see some of my code on GitHub.
+From those talks, I have some of my slide decks at Bret McGowen - Google Cloud talks or see some of my code on GitHub.
 For example, check out my deep dive into serverless on Google Cloud (from 2018).
 Want to see me on stage?
 Here's a talk I gave on Knative + Kubernetes + Serverless, and one on serverless tools on Google Cloud.
 Also a DIY serverless + machine learning on Google Cloud talk that my colleague and I put together.
 And if you want to see one of my very first talks, here's Google Cloud overview (2015).

 I'm on Twitter at @BretMcG.